What is May-Thurner Syndrome?

 May-Thurner Syndrome: Symptoms

-Unfortunately, there are very few warning signs for May-Thurner syndrome.
+Unfortunately, there are very few warning signs for May-Thurner Syndrome.
 Many people do not realize that they have the condition unless they develop a deep vein thrombosis.
-Some people report a general pain or slight swelling in the leg, but typically, there are not any warning signs.
+Some people report a general pain or slight swelling in the leg, but typically, there are no warning signs.

-If a DVT breaks loose and becomes lodged in your lungs, your situation will deteriorate quickly.
-Call 911 immediately if you have any of these symptoms.
+If a DVT breaks loose and becomes lodged in your lungs, this is a medical emergency.

 Pain in the chest that is made worse when inhaling